 Sunrise is located on the east side of Mount Rainier National Park and is a must-see.
 The drive from Paradise to Sunrise has a few interesting places to stop, but most of the drive is dense forest.
 The Sunrise access road climbs quickly through the forest.
 The views of Mount Rainier are indescribably beautiful.
 I could have spent all day there taking it all in.
 Praise this amazing creation!

 Olympic National Park is very beautiful and is located on the Olympic Peninsula, which is about two and a half hours from downtown Seattle.
 It is made up of close to a million acres of glacier-capped mountains, over 70 miles of rugged coastline on the Pacific Ocean, and temperate rain forests.
 It is a very diverse area that has so much to see and do.
 The two best areas, in my opinion, are Hurricane Ridge and Ruby Beach.

 Hurricane Ridge is the highest point that you can drive in Olympic National Park.
 It is nearly a mile high and known for winds gusting over 75 miles an hour, which is why it received the name “hurricane.”
 There are several hiking trails to explore and wonderful views in all directions.

 We stopped at the visitor center and then drove to the trailhead for the Hurricane Hill Trail.
 It is about 1.6-miles one way, most of which is flat and easy to hike.
-The last part of the trail has several switchbacks with a good amount of elevation gain, but it is well worth it when we reached the top of Hurricane Hill.
+The last part of the trail has several switchbacks with a good amount of elevation gain, but it was well worth it when we reached the top of Hurricane Hill.

-The view was awe inspiring.
+The view was awe-inspiring.
 Mountain peaks were sticking up through the blanket of clouds below.
 I had always wanted to experience this, and we were blessed with awesome views.